Pajo00/Data-Professional-Survey/README.md

 ## Data Modelling

-No modelling was required since we need just a table for the analysis.
+No modeling was required since we need just a table for the analysis.

 ## Analysis and Visualization

 ![](Dashboard.png)

 1. From the dashboard it is observed that the average salary is $54k.
 2. The survey takers were from 79 different countries.
 3. The average age was 30 years old.